SySS-Research/smbcrawler/README.md

 You also may want to run it first with crawling depth 0 to get an idea of what you're dealing with.
 In this first run, you can enable the write check with `-w`, but note that this will attempt to create a directory on each share.
-Its name is `smbcrawler_<8 random characters>` and will be deleted immediately, but be aware anyway.
+Its name is `smbcrawler_DELETEME_<8 random characters>` and will be deleted immediately, but be aware anyway.
+Sometimes you have the permission to create directories, but not to delete them, so you will leave an empty directory there.

 Afterwards, you can identify interesting and boring shares for your next run or several runs.

 Unless you expect a large amount of data, it makes sense to almost always run it with `-oA` to gather the most amount of information.

+When you finnished running `smbcrawler`, take a look at the `*.grep` file or the `*.xml` file in a browers, if it small enough, and look for interesting file names.

+It's also a good idea to grep for several keywords (case insensitive) in the autodownload directory:

+* `net use`
+* `runas`
+* `password`
+* etc.

 Hint: Don't increase verbosity, but check progress with `tail -f
 <filename>.log` in another shell.
 This will make it easier to see the